anshrithik/AR-Guncrafting/README.md

 # AR-Guncrafting
 A Qbus-Based Guncrafting Revamped from the Basic Qbus Crafting.

+**You can configure all the location and customise all the items as per you convinence.**

 Add this to your Inventory Script config.lua file -

 ```Config.gunCrafting = {